-NCH staff recruitment: All NCHs recruited will be based in England.
-NCHs from different provider types (private (corporate and owner managed) and not-for-profit) will be sought through public knowledge of those using Namaste Care, contacts with Namaste Care trainers, and advertising via our institutional websites and social media channels (e.g. @IOELC).
-A snowball approach will be used so that those recruited will be asked to identify other homes which may meet the inclusion criteria.
-An invitation letter to care home managers (Appendix 7) will be sent inviting participation.
-The manager will be asked to send a workshop invitation letter (Appendix 8) and participant information sheet (Appendix 9) to individual staff (who have worked in the care home for at least six months and experience of the Namaste Care programme) inviting attendance at a consensus workshop.

-Staff who indicate a willingness to participate and respond by completing the response slip on the expression of Interest letter, or contacting the researcher, will be sent further details of the event, alongside a consent form (Appendix 10) to be completed and returned at the start of the workshop.
+NCH staff recruitment: All NCHs recruited will be based in the North West of England.
+NCHs from different provider types (private (corporate and owner managed) and not-for-profit) will be sought.
+An invitation letter to care home managers will be sent inviting participation.
+The manager will be asked to send a workshop invitation letter and participant information sheet to individual staff (who have worked in the care home for at least six months and experience of the Namaste Care programme) inviting attendance at a consensus workshop.
+Staff who indicate a willingness to participate and respond by completing the response slip on the expression of Interest letter, or contacting the researcher, will be sent further details of the event, alongside a consent form to be completed and returned at the start of the workshop.
 If more than the required number of care staff respond, those invited to participate will be purposively chosen to reflect the different roles (manager, nurse, care assistant, activity coordinator in a care home) and different care home sites.

-Family member recruitment: Family carers will be recruited through the NCHs and an invitation letter (Appendix 11) and participant information sheet (Appendix 12) will be sent to all family carers identified by the care home manager as having had relatives who are or have received the Namaste Care intervention in the nursing care home and meet the inclusion criteria.
-Following receipt of a response slip, or having contacted the researcher, family members will receive details of the event, alongside a consent form (Appendix 10) to be completed and returned at the start of the workshop.
+Family member recruitment: Family carers will be recruited through the NCHs and an invitation letter and participant information sheet will be sent to all family carers identified by the care home manager as having had relatives who are or have received the Namaste Care intervention in the nursing care home and meet the inclusion criteria.
+Following receipt of a response slip, or having contacted the researcher, family members will receive details of the event, alongside a consent form to be completed and returned at the start of the workshop.
 If more than the required number of family members respond, those invited to participate will be selected by randomly 'drawing names from a hat'.